evwalz/precipitation/README.md

 ## Next Steps
 * Check why with 2.0 the multiprocessing eval takes so much longer [x]
   * setting `export OMP_NUM_THREADS=1`  at least made it perform in a stable fashion again (still slower than in before 2.0 upgrade though)
-  * might be worth comparing numpy versions between envs [ ]
+  * turns out there was a bug with the accumulation of preds/targets before eval, such that all epochs were stored, leading to much larger arrays evaluated in parallel when running full training, therefore memory bound -> fixed [x]
-* Validate 2.0 and across folds for 1-2 configs previously used. [ ]
+* Validate 2.0 and across folds for 1-2 configs previously used. [x]
+  * results seem consistent (within variations observed due to something not being seeded correctly)
 * Benchmark `torch.compile()` (on that note, we never used benchmark=True) -> why not both [x]
   * didn't see speed-ups from compile, maybe redo after the num threads fix [ ]